relogiclabs/JSchema-DotNet/JSchema/doc/articles/directives.md

 </style>

 # Validation Directives
-Directives serve as special instructions or commands for the Schema and JSON parsers, interpreters, and validators.
+Directives serve as special instructions or commands for the JSchema parsers, interpreters, and validators.
 They are used to control various aspects of the validation process or to provide metadata for documentation.
-Additionally, they offer crucial information about Schema and JSON and provide custom validation functions to meet specific Schema validation requirements.
+Additionally, they offer crucial information about schema and JSON, as well as essential customization of the validation procedure to meet specific requirements.

 ## Title Directive
 Within a schema, the title directive is used to provide a name, label, or a brief intent of the schema for which it is written.
 Besides, the title directive is optional and additional description can be supplied as multiple comments inside the schema document to provide more detail.